DS12/scala-class/slides/lecture4.md

 The fact that `traverse1` and `traverse2` are equivalent is a simple result of the Monad laws.

-`traverse` is not equivalent to the other two, it uses only `map2` and is therefore an applicative functor.
+Note also that `traverse` is not equivalent to the other two, it uses only `map2` and is therefore an applicative functor.

 We'll discuss this more in the weeks to come.